devosmitachatterjee2018/-Statistical_Learning_for_Big_Data/11062021/README.md

 The project is to determine the number of clusters in the dataset and find a way to visualise the best clustering.

 ## Responsibilities for project 1
-- Perform an exploratory data analysis with the given data in order to understand the dataset by summarizing their main characteristics, either statistically or visually.
+- Perform an exploratory data analysis with the data in order to understand the dataset by summarizing their main characteristics, either statistically or visually.
-- Implement dimensionality reduction of the data since the number of features is large relative to the number of observations.
+- Implement dimensionality reduction on the data since the number of features is large relative to the number of observations.
   * Principal Component Analysis
-- Use clustering algorithms.
+- Use different clustering algorithms on the obtained principal components to obtain high quality clusters in the data.
   * K-means
   * Gaussian Mixture Models (GMM)
   * Density-Based Spatial Clustering of Applications with Noise (DBSCAN)